The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 The first He-Man and the Masters of the Universe line of action figures is released.
 The Masters of the Universe franchise would become a $2 billion cultural phenomenon throughout the 1980s across toys and licensed products.

-Beatles star Ringo Starr joins Thomas & Friends series in 1984 as narrator, the first of many famous storytellers.
+Beatles' star Ringo Starr joins Thomas & Friends series as narrator, the first of many famous storytellers.

 “We Girls Can Do Anything” campaign is launched.
 Girls everywhere hear “We can dream dreams and make them come true because nothing’s worth doing that we girls can’t do, your moms know it too.
 We girls can do anything, right Barbie?”